- »WSOP Hosts Gavin Smith Memorial Tournament

-WSOP Stages Gavin Smith Memorial Tournament
+WSOP Hosts Gavin Smith Memorial Tournament

 The World Series of Poker plans to honor departed poker pro Gavin Smith with a charity tournament on May 28.
 The Gavin Smith Memorial Tournament begins on Tuesday, May 28 at 6pm.
 50% of the proceeds from entry fees and re-entry fees go to the Gavin Smith Trust.

 Poker commentator Joe Stapleton will host a tribute for Gavin Smith, Comedy for the Caveman, on Wednesday, May 29 at 9pm.
 Entertainers (and Smith friends) like Ben Ludlow and Jess Welman will perform at the tribute, which takes place at Las Vegas’s The Space.

 The Gavin Smith Trust is dedicated to provide for Smith’s children, Kingston and Keegan.
 Josh Ariah founded the trust after the untimely passing of the 50-year old Smith earlier this year.

 Gavin Smith won on WSOP bracelet (2010), while he finished 52nd in the seminal 2003 WSOP Main Event that started the Poker Boom.
 He won the 2005 World Poker Tour (WPT) Mirage Poker Showdown and collected $1,128,278 in winnings.
 To win the event, Smith had to beat Hall of Famer Ted Forrest heads-up.